 While people disagreed as to whether the label in question would ever use ghost producers, there seemed to be broad agreement across the debate that the practice was at best problematic, and at worst appallingly duplicitous.

 That agreement looks to me like an instance of what Foucault called the ‘author function’.
 This term refers to the practices through which certain creative works are attributed to specific individuals, thereby naturalising the idea that such works emanate from a person (or persons), belong to them, and can be accounted for by them.
-Foucault was writing about texts and authors, but the controversy over ghost production suggests that his arguments are equally applicable to tracks and producers.
+Foucault was writing about texts and authors, but the controversy over ghost production suggests that his arguments also apply to music.

 (At this point it is worth noting that for Foucault, subjects are always produced.
 So on this view authors, as subjects, do not precede their works.
 Rather, works are retrospectively attributed to the person through whom they came into being, whose subjectivity as an author – or artist, producer, whatever – is then formed by that attribution.
-This point is fundamental in understanding Foucault’s thought, but also quite counter-intuitive.
-If anyone reading needs more explanation, email me at the address here and I might do another post about it.)
+This point is fundamental in understanding Foucault’s thought, but also quite counter-intuitive.)

 Foucault’s essay “What is an author?” discusses the author function in far more detail than I can do justice to here (the full essay can be downloaded here).
 But his argument is driven by a question that might be worth asking about dance music: is the author function helpful, or are there instances where, as a regulatory principle, it might be limiting?